maniche04/manualcanias/docs/humanresource/hcmt54/index.rst

 	:scale: 80%
 	:alt: Date Shortcuts

-* Select the Person ID for whom the biometric record is to be created.
+* Select the Person ID for whom the record is to be created.
 This can be done by clicking the small 'Magnifying Glass' icon shown in the Persid column.

 .. image:: manbio_select.PNG
 	:align: center